-In his initial SES position, Mr. McClatchey served as Director, Advance Undersea Integration, NAVSEA SEA07D, leading more than 200 personnel and over $1 billion annually in acquisition, certification and lifecycle support of submarine, submersible, and advanced undersea systems.
+Entering the Senior Executive Service in 2015, Mr. McClatchey served successively as Director, Advance Undersea Integration, NAVSEA SEA07D, as Executive Director, Undersea Integration, PEO SUB-C, and then as Executive Director for PEO UWS.
+Across each of these assignments, he led more than 200 personnel and over $1 billion annually in acquisition, certification and lifecycle support of submarine, submersible, surveillance, and advanced undersea systems in Team Submarine.

-In April 2004, Mr. McClatchey transferred to the Naval Sea System Command (NAVSEA) in a field assignment to the SEAWOLF Program Office.
-From 2005-2008 he served in increasing system acquisition program management assignments from Project Engineer through Principal Acquisition Program Manager (PAPM) within NAVSEA’s Advanced Undersea Systems Program Office (PMS 394); across this period he oversaw the formulation, development, and production of multiple undersea research and development (R&D) capabilities.
+In April 2004, Mr. McClatchey transferred to the Naval Sea Systems Command (NAVSEA) in a field assignment to the SEAWOLF Program Office.
+From 2005-2008 he served in increasing system acquisition program management assignments within NAVSEA’s Advanced Undersea Systems Program Office (PMS 394); across this period he oversaw the formulation, development, and production of multiple undersea research and development (R&D) capabilities.
 From 2009 through 2012 as PAPM for Submarine Escape and Rescue, Mr. McClatchey directed acquisition activities for the Navy’s Submarine Rescue Diving Program, where he spearheaded U.S. Navy efforts to promote and establish new, cooperative international submarine rescue agreements with multiple foreign navy partners.
 Prior to Executive Service selection, he served three years as Deputy Program Manager, PMS 394, directing the acquisition, certification and lifecycle support of more than $300 million annually in submarine, submersible and advanced undersea systems.